aws-samples/nextcloud-server/README.md

 - `WebminUrl` (if `installWebmin` is `Yes`): Webmin URL link.
 Set the root password by running `sudo passwd root` from `EC2instanceConnect`, `SSMsessionManager` or SSH session first
 - `WebUrl`: EC2 web server URL link

+If `enableALB` is `Yes`
+- `AlbConsole`: ALB console URL
+- `AlbUrl`: ALB domain name URL.
+Create a DNS CNAME or [Route 53 alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) to ALB domain name especially if you are using HTTPS listener

 ## Using Nextcloud

 ### Nextcloud admin user password
-Use either EC2 instance connect or SSM session manager URL link to obtain in-browser terminal access to your EC2 instance.
-Copy and paste `SetPasswordCmd` value to set Nextcloud admin password.
+Use either EC2 instance connect or SSM session manager URL link for in-browser terminal access to your EC2 instance.
+Copy and paste `SetPasswordCmd` value to configure Nextcloud admin password.
 For example, if `adminUserName` value is `admin`, the command is

 ```
 sudo -u www-data php /var/www/html/occ user:resetpassword admin
 ```
-After which, you can login to your Nextcloud application using `WebUrl` link or proceed to install a HTTPS certificate.
+After which, you can login to your Nextcloud application using `WebUrl` or `AlbUrl` link or proceed to install a HTTPS certificate.

 ### Obtaining certificate for HTTPS using Certbot